Radio presenting: beginners

 How will I be taught, and will there be any work outside the class?

 Practical exercises; some preparation between classes may be required.
+This course will be delivered in the media studio.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.